EvanNuzzi/EvanNuzzi/README.md

 # Video Games

-I've been dating my girlfriend for almost 7 months and in the time I have played videogames a lot less, but everytime I hop on to play now they are **EXHILIRATING!!** I think its because I don't play them at all now.
+I've been dating my girlfriend for almost 7 months and in that time I have played videogames a lot less.
+Everytime I hop on to play now they are **EXHILIRATING!!** I think its because I don't play them at all now.
 I love the Far Cry series, Sea of Thieves and I'm playing Dying Light 2 at the moment!

+# Basketball

+I love playing and watching basketball.
+My favorite team is the Lakers because I really enjoy watching Lebron James.
+I started playing around my Freshman year of highschool and I have loved it ever since.
+It's very competetitive and its a great source of exercise!!
 <!--
 **EvanNuzzi/EvanNuzzi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.